SCIInstitute/ShapeWorks/docs/use-cases/mesh-based/ellipsoid-multiple-domain-mesh.md

-# SSM for Multiple Domains directly from Mesh
+# Shape Model for Multiple Domains directly from Mesh

 ## What is the Use Case?